Alexandria Ocasio-Cortez: Economic policy

-Ocasio-Cortez has rejected state socialism, calling it "undemocratic" and "easily corrupted", but has expressed support for unionization and worker cooperatives.
+Ocasio-Cortez has rejected state socialism, calling it "undemocratic" and "easily corrupted", and has argued from a liberal socialist framework in support of unionization and worker cooperatives.
 She has argued that free-market economies and democratic socialism are compatible, citing cooperatives as a model.

 Ocasio-Cortez supports raising the marginal tax rate on top income earners to fund the implementation of her policy goals.
 She was among the 46 House Democrats who voted against final passage of the Fiscal Responsibility Act of 2023.
 Ocasio-Cortez has called for reducing defense spending.
 In December 2022, she was the only House Democrat to vote against an omnibus spending package because it increased funding for defense and federal agencies that oversee immigration.

 In late 2020, Ocasio-Cortez and Rashida Tlaib proposed a public banking bill to encourage creation of state and local public banks by giving them access to facilities from the Federal Reserve and setting national guidelines on public banking.
 In April 2021, Ocasio-Cortez announced a bill that she and three senators had introduced to implement postal banking pilot programs in rural and low-income urban neighborhoods where millions of households cannot access or afford standard banking services.

 Ocasio-Cortez has been a vocal supporter of labor rights, including a $15 hourly federal minimum wage.
 In May 2019, she returned to bartending at the Queensboro Restaurant in Jackson Heights, Queens, to promote the Raise the Wage Act, which would increase the minimum hourly wage for restaurant servers and other tipped workers from $2.13 to $15.
-Speaking to restaurant workers, customers and reporters, she criticized an exemption in the U.S. minimum-wage law for restaurants and the service sector that allows them to be paid less than $7.25 per hour, saying, "Any job that pays $2.13 per hour is not a job, it is indentured servitude."
+Speaking to restaurant workers, customers, and reporters, she criticized an exemption in the U.S. minimum-wage law for restaurants and the service sector that allows them to be paid less than $7.25 per hour, saying, "Any job that pays $2.13 per hour is not a job, it is indentured servitude."
 On January 20, 2021, Ocasio-Cortez skipped the inauguration of Joe Biden to join the 2021 Hunts Point Produce Market strike in the Bronx.